 MEETINGS The ANNUAL meeting of the club shall be held at the January regular meeting.
 The club officials elected at the December regular meeting are automatically installed and will conduct this meeting.
 The REGULAR monthly meetings shall be held at a time and place as determined by the Board.
 Regular meetings may be omitted as determined by the Board providing not more than three consecutive months pass without holding a meeting.
 Special meetings of the membership shall be called by the Board.
 The time, place and agenda shall be posted at the field 10 days in advance.
-The Board shall meet before each meeting as needed at a time and place determined by the President of the Board.
-Any member may attend as an observer.
+The Board shall meet at a time and place determined by the President of the Board.
+The Board meetings may take place via electronic communication or by an in-person meeting as determined by the Board.
+Any member may attend as an observer by submitting a written request to the Board.
+The Board may exclude member observers from any portion of the meeting that involves discussion of member or Board member conduct or determination of any action against any member or Board member.
 A QUORUM IS DEFINED AS 10% OF VOTING MEMBERS PLUS 2 ELECTED OFFICERS AT ANY MEETING OF THE MEMBERSHIP.

 DUES